Diesen Beitrag gibt es auch auf: Deutsch

 Instructions

-• Stir in lemon juice or vinegar and pour the batter in a casserole dish (I have used a 20 x 30 cm (7.8 x 12 inch) glass casserole dish) )and bake for 10 minutes.
+- Stir in lemon juice or vinegar and pour the batter in a casserole dish (I have used a 20 x 30 cm (7.8 x 12 inch) glass casserole dish) )and bake for 10 minutes.
 After 10 minutes reduce the heat to 190 °C (374 °F) and bake for another 5 minutes.
-Switch off the oven and let the cake be inside for 5 minutes.
+Switch off the oven and let the cake be inside for 5 minutes.– If you're using a smaller baking dish, just be sure to increase the baking time.
+Because the smaller the baking dish, the longer the baking time.
+Also try to use a toothpick or a fork to check the cake for doneness.

 Did you make this chocolate malva pudding?
 I’d love to hear from you!
 Simply write a review and add rating to it.